 What is RAID5 Double Fault Protection?

-Intel VROC can protect RAID5 data even when both unexpected power loss and RAID volume degradation occur at the same time.
-This double fault condition is also known as RAID5 Write Hole.
-Many RAID solutions dealt with this challenge by requiring a backup power unit.
+Intel® VROC can protect RAID5 data even when both unexpected power loss and RAID volume degradation occur at the same time.
+This double fault condition is, at times, referred to as the RAID5 Write Hole (R5WH).
+Many RAID solutions have dealt with this challenge by requiring a backup power unit.
 Intel VROC addresses this problem by using patent-pending journaling.

 What is LED management?